wyatt/portfolio/README.md

 # 🧑🏻 My portfolio
-Here's the sourcecode for the frontend of [my portfolio](https://wyattsell.com).
-Read about its creation [in my blog](https://wyattsell.medium.com/the-making-of-my-portfolio-website-5d204b018649).
+Here's the source code for the frontend of [my portfolio](https://wyattsell.com).
+Read about how I made it [in my blog](https://wyattsell.medium.com/the-making-of-my-portfolio-website-5d204b018649).
 Feel free to browse!

 ### Technologies
 - 🚤 NextJS: The best React framework!
 This was my first project where I properly got to grips with it.